 Build an International Campaign

 There are over 650 million students worldwide, and thanks to the interconnectedness of our modern world, ecommerce brands don’t have to limit themselves to students in their country.
-SheerID’s Identity Marketing Platform allows brands to build offers in 37 languages for students in 193 different countries.
+SheerID’s Verification Platform allows brands to build offers in 37 languages for students in 193 different countries.
 Building an international campaign significantly widens your reach and makes your products accessible to students around the globe.

 Gen Z is passionate about the causes they support; 77% of college students want to support brands that share their values, and 90% are less likely to skip an ad that showcases a brand’s support of a non-profit.